rupertwh/bmplib/README.md

 64bit BMPs are a special breed.
-First of all, there is very little information about the format out there, let alone an 'official' spec from MS. It seems that the RGBA components are (always?) stored as s2.13 fixed-point numbers.
+First of all, there is very little information about the format out there, let alone an 'official' spec from MS. It seems that the RGBA components are stored as s2.13 fixed-point numbers.
 And according to Jason Summers' BMP Suite the RGB components are encoded in linear light.
 As that's the only sample of a 64-bit BMP I have, that's what I am going with for now.
 But that also means that there is no one obvious format in which to return the data.

 Possible choices are:
-1. return the values untouched, which means the caller has to be aware of the s2.13 format.
+1. return the values untouched, which means the caller has to be aware of the s2.13 format and linear gamma.
 (BMP_CONV64_NONE)
-2. return the values as normal 16bit values, left in linear light (BMP_CONV64_16BIT)
+2. return the values converted to 16-bit integers (or other selected number format), left in linear light (BMP_CONV64_LINEAR)
-3. return the values as normal 16bit values, converted to sRGB gamma.
-(BMP_CONV64_16BIT_SRGB)
+3. return the values converted to 16-bit integers (or other selected numer format), converted to sRGB gamma.
+(BMP_CONV64_SRGB)

-Choice 3 (16bit sRGB gamma) seems to be the most sensible default(and I made it the default), as it will work well for all callers which are not aware/don't care about 64bit BMPs and just want to use/diplay them like any other BMP.
+Choice 3 (16bit sRGB gamma) seems to be the most sensible default (and I made it the default), as it will work well for all callers which are not aware/don't care about 64bit BMPs and just want to use/diplay them like any other BMP.
 (Even though this goes against my original intent to not have bmplib do any color conversions.)

 Note: the s2.13 format allows for negative values and values greater than 1!
-When converting to normal 16bit (BMP_CONV64_16BIT and BMP_CONV64_16BIT_SRGB),
-these values will be clipped to 0...1.
+When converting to 16bit integers, these values will be clipped to 0...1.
+In order to preserve the full possible range of 64bit BMP pixel values, the number format should be set to either BMP_FORMAT_FLOAT or BMP_FORMAT_S2_13.

-In case the default (BMP_CONV64_16BIT_SRGB) doesn't work for you, bmplib now provides these two functions to check if a BMP is 64bit and to set the
+bmplib provides these functions to check if a BMP is 64bit and to set the
 conversion:
 - `bmpread_is_64bit()`
 - `bmpread_set_64bit_conv()`
+- `bmp_set_number_format()`

+As to writing BMPs, by default bmplib will not write 64bit BMPs, as they are so exotic that only few applications will read them (other than native Microsoft tools, the new GIMP 3.0 is the only one I am aware of).
+Use `bmpwrite_set_64bit()` in order to write 64bit BMPs.

 ## TODOs: